 Automated systems can handle data entry, document verification, and compliance checks, freeing valuable time and resources for more strategic tasks.
 This not only improves efficiency but also enhances overall supply chain resilience.

-Optimising customs processes is a crucial step towards enhancing retail supply chain resilience.
+Optimising customs processes is a crucial step towards enhancing retail supply chain efficiency.
 Retail businesses can streamline operations, strengthen partnerships, harness technology, improve visibility, and proactively mitigate risks by implementing these six essential customs optimisations.
 Embrace these strategies and revolutionise your retail supply chain to thrive in an increasingly dynamic marketplace.

 iCustoms, is a one-end customs management platform for customs solutions.
 It provides several unique services, including customs declaration service, product classification, and HS-code lookup.
 Moreover, it offers a duty and tax calculator that gives authentic results for the amount of VAT to be paid for the imported goods.